 Place water for pasta in a tall stockpot, cover and bring to a boil, and season very generously with 3 generous pinches of kosher salt.
 Cook the pasta according to the package direction for al dente, drain and return to the pasta pot.
 Scoop out some of the spaghetti sauce and add it to the spaghetti noodles.
 Stir until pasta is well coated.
-Transfer spaghetti noodles to a platter and top with the sauce and meatballs.
+Transfer spaghetti noodles to a platter and top with additional sauce and meatballs.

 Tip: If you'd ever had the occasion to end up with watery spaghetti on your plate, the culprit is likely the wet pasta.
 Don't rinse the pasta, make sure you give it time to drain really well, and don't build the casserole until it is dry and stops steaming.
 That steam can create condensation and thus water in the finished dish.
 Also, you can transfer the pasta back to the hot, but empty, cooking pot and place it back over the turned off burner.
 The residual heat from the burner and the pot will help to dry the water out of the pasta.